shivangg/shivangg.github.io/openai/index.md

 ## Reinforcement Learning using OpenAI Gym

-OpenAI gym was founded/invested by Elon Musk in order to open source the AI for everyone and also make it safe.
+OpenAI gym was founded/invested by Elon Musk and Sam Altman in order to open source the AI for everyone and also make it safe.

 ## Technical Concepts